raystanza/raystanza.github.io/all_collections/_posts/2025-02-17-my-linux-cheat-sheet.md

 og_author: 'Jim Sines'
 ---

-## **Linux Cheat Sheet – Intermediate to Advanced Commands**
+## **Linux Cheat Sheet**

-A reference for power users, sysadmins, and developers.
+A reference for power users, sysadmins, developers, and me.

 ---

 Text processing is a core function in Linux, enabling users to efficiently manipulate, search, and transform text-based data.
 This section expands on three powerful text-processing utilities: **grep**, **sed**, and **awk**.
 These commands are essential for log analysis, data extraction, and automation.

 ---

 ## **1.1 grep – Searching for Patterns in Files**

 The `grep` (Global Regular Expression Print) command searches for patterns in files and outputs matching lines.
 It supports **regular expressions**, **recursive searches**, **inverted matches**, and more.

 ### **Basic Usage**